5 Questions with Economics Professor Jan Svejnar on Brexit

 As you plan your academic program, we ask that you keep the revised Master Schedule of Classes and the revised Master Class Schedule for foreign language courses firmly in mind.
 You may consult with your adviser if you have additional questions.

-Changes in Fall 2016 Course Numbering and Prefixes
+Changes in Fall 2016 Course Designations

-Four-digit, thousand-level numbers will indicate the introductory, intermediate or advanced nature of undergraduate and graduate courses.
+Four-digit, thousand-level numbers indicate the introductory, intermediate or advanced nature of undergraduate and graduate courses.
 If the course numbers have changed, and the Registrar’s Office has been notified of the changes, they will be reflected in the Directory of Classes and Vergil.

 In order to facilitate the course planning process with our academic departments and programs, the regular schedule for the Curricular Planning Statement (CPS) to be submitted to the Office of the University Registrar is provided below.
 The dates and deadlines are meant to ensure complete and accurate posting of all courses offered for an upcoming semester in the Course Planning Guide for students, Vergil.
 The objective is to always provide students with reliable and detailed course information no later than four weeks prior to the start of registration.
 Departments or Schools with alternate registration times may follow a different calendar in close collaboration and coordination with the University Registrar.

 First week of July: Curricular Planning Statements distributed to departments

 Last week of August: Curricular Planning Statements returned from departments